 No. PPSEL is publicly funded as any public school is.
 Parents are asked to participate in a $60 a semester field fee that pays for field trips, events, and supplies that relate to the expeditions.

-Extra programs like preschool or full-day Kindergarten may be tuition based.
+Extra programs like preschool or before/after school care may be tuition based.

 With project-based learning expeditions as the core element PPSEL’s curriculum includes: